GabrielNat1/RPG-Eldoria/docs/README.md

     - In **Optimized Mode** 🛠️, the wind effects appear less frequently and last for a shorter duration to reduce the strain on the system.
     - In **Normal Mode** 🌿, the wind effects occur more regularly and last a bit longer, balancing performance and realism.
     - In **Extreme Mode** 🌪️, wind effects are more frequent and longer, adding to the immersive experience with enhanced visual effects.

-By adjusting these settings based on the player's choice, the game optimizes its performance, ensuring it can run efficiently on various systems while providing a suitable visual experience for each mode. 🌬️🖥️🎮

-This ensures that the game runs efficiently on various systems while providing an enjoyable experience.

 <br><br>